 So how can medical providers better target young people?
 Right now, a lot of experts are looking at a blueprint designed by Australia, which says the country could eliminate hepatitis C in the next 10 to 15 years.

-They plan to do so by implementing a universal hepatitis C screening policy—regardless of age to help track down hard-to-reach cases and reduce
+They plan to do so by implementing a universal hepatitis C screening policy—regardless of age to help track down hard-to-reach cases and reduce stigma surrounding the disease.
+Expanding access to new direct-acting antivirals with a fixed payment method that would ensure all Medicaid and uninsured patients have access to care when diagnosed would also significantly help.

 To learn more about hepatitis C and young people, click here.